 - The precautionary measures should involve hygiene considerations (e.g. possibility of washing or disinfecting hands, regular cleaning of surfaces) and observing a distance of at least 1.5 metres.

-- If this distance cannot be observed, or if protective measures cannot be respected, the business or event organiser must record the contact details of the persons present.
-This will ensure that, if someone tests positive for the coronavirus, all close contacts of this person can be traced.
+- If neither this distance can be observed nor is it possible for protective measures to be taken, the business or event organiser must record the contact details of the persons present.
+This will ensure that, if someone tests positive for the coronavirus, all close contacts of this person can be traced (contact tracing).
 The business or event organiser must do the following:

 - Record information on the persons present so that their contact data can be gathered and used if necessary